 1.10.
 Trading Facilities: Most open-outcry and electronic trading facilities are supported by computer-based component systems for the order-routing, execution, matching, registration or clearing of trades.
 As with all facilities and systems, they are vulnerable to temporary disruption or failure.
 Your ability to recover certain losses may be subject to limits on liability imposed by the system provider, the market, the clearing house and / or member firms.
 Such limits may vary.
 Therefore, you should obtain a clear explanation of all details in this respect.

 1.11.
-Trading Strategies and Signals: Positive trading signal performance in the past does not guarantee the trading signal will be profitable in the future.
-There are various reasons why your trading performance is unlikely to be the same as trading performance results presented by a trading signal provider, including but not limited to: varying levels of market liquidity; varying sizes of market spreads; discontinuation of credit lines and trading lines; the imposition of regulatory or governmental authority over buy-side and sell-side market participants including your counterparty; human error; dealing error; varying levels and speeds of connectivity; delays in generating, transmitting, routing, and accepting orders; a lack of following every single trading signal as it is generated; the effects of other positions that you maintain that were not placed in accordance with signals or strategies offered by the trading signal provider; varying margin requirements; varying stop-loss, limit acceptance, and margining-out provisions; public or market holidays; one-time or infrequent exogenous market events; temporary inability of the trading signal provider to generate or transmit trading signals or strategies; lack of trading experience, etc.
+Trading Strategies (signals): Positive trading strategy performance in the past does not guarantee the trading strategy will be profitable in the future.
+There are various reasons why your trading performance is unlikely to be the same as trading performance results presented by a trading strategy provider, including but not limited to: varying levels of market liquidity; varying sizes of market spreads; discontinuation of credit lines and trading lines; the imposition of regulatory or governmental authority over buy-side and sell-side market participants including your counterparty; human error; dealing error; varying levels and speeds of connectivity; delays in generating, transmitting, routing, and accepting orders; a lack of following every single trading signal as it is generated; the effects of other positions that you maintain that were not placed in accordance with signals or strategies offered by the trading strategy provider; varying margin requirements; varying stop-loss, limit acceptance, and margining-out provisions; public or market holidays; one-time or infrequent exogenous market events; temporary inability of the trading strategy provider to generate or transmit trading signals or strategies; lack of trading experience, etc.